Sahil-Simform/dynamic_chat_web/README.md

 ## System Architecture

-The system consists of three main components:
+The system consists of four main components:

 1. **Scheduled Function (`fetch-package-data.js`)**: Runs every 5 minutes to collect package data from pub.dev and store it in Netlify's KV store.
+2. **GitHub Data Function (`fetch-github-stars.js`)**: Runs every 30 minutes to collect GitHub repository data like stars, forks, and issues.
-2. **Package Management API (`manage-packages.js`)**: A Netlify Function for adding, removing, or updating the list of packages to track.
+3. **Package Management API (`manage-packages.js`)**: A Netlify Function for adding, removing, or updating the list of packages to track.
+4. **Repository Mapping API (`manage-repo-mappings.js`)**: A Netlify Function for managing mappings between package names and GitHub repositories.
-3. **Data Access API (`get-package-data.js`)**: An Edge Function that serves cached package data to your frontend.
+5. **Data Access API (`get-package-data.js`)**: An Edge Function that serves cached package data to your frontend.

 ## Dependencies